AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

   - **Fetch Chain** : The function fetches chain information using the provider.
   - **Get Contract** : It retrieves the smart contract instance from the chain.

-`AELF` represents the mainnet chain and `tDVW` represents the testnet chain respectively on aelf blockchain.
+`AELF` represents the mainnet chain and `tDVW` represents the testnet chain respectively on the aelf blockchain.

 **Step 3.
 Initialize and Fetch the Smart Contracts:**